FAR-Lab/RealtimeAudioClassification/Sharing-your-results.md

 ## Saving the model

-One of the most important aspects of training a neural network is saving the trained model.
+One of the most important aspects of training a neural network is **saving the trained model**.
 This part of the script is already implemented and runs each time you run the `TrainingResNet` python notebook.

-The following code section, does the job.
+It is the following code section that is performing the task.
 ```python
 SpectrumVariables = pickle.load(open(os.path.join(SPECTRUM_IMAGES_CLASSES_TRAIN,'Main.SpecVar'), "rb" ) )
 torch.save({